cover image showing woman holding potted plant next to globe

 From navigating public transportation to finding a good restaurant to eat at, maps play a huge role in our daily lives.
 But these drawings are more than just tools for representing our surroundings—they’re a powerful way to visualize our experiences and convey meaningful stories about our environment.

-In honor of Earth Day, you can create your own personal map of Oakland that shows the people and places you care most about.
+In honor of Earth Day, you create your own personal map of Oakland that shows the people and places you care most about.
 Once you’re done, you can share your artwork with the Oakland Museum so it can be added to the growing Atlas of Oakland, which is part of the museum’s You Are Here: California Stories on the Map exhibition.
-Download the free template
+Download the free template (PDF)

 Eco-Reads for Bookworms